 - > Launch of an Ethics Officers programme.
 Training (and materials) will include Modern Slavery and the Speak Up helpline.
 Regular sessions will follow throughout the year.
-Toolbox talks and presentations will be circulated to facilitate roundtable discussions. - Launch of new Code of Ethics and training plan which will include high level training on modern slavery. - Development and roll out of a Modern Slavery Communications Plan.
+Toolbox talks and presentations will be circulated to facilitate roundtable discussions. - > Launch of new Code of Ethics and training plan which will include high level training on modern slavery. - > Development and roll out of a Modern Slavery Communications Plan

-- > A further series of modern slavery and labour exploitation audits will take place in 2022. - > Review of systemic risks from audit findings and actioning as appropriate in response. - > Explore the option to partner with a charity supporting survivors of modern slavery in the UK. - > During 2022 23 the US business will develop a procurement strategy to evaluate our supply chain partners and to emphasise the importance of adherence to the highest standards of ethical behaviour. - > From 2022, we will be measuring our work on modern slavery against more Key Performance Indicators (KPIs) as outlined in the table below. - > Recruitment of an auditor to lead on supply chain audits including modern slavery and labour rights.
+- > A further series of modern slavery and labour exploitation audits will take place in 2022. - > Review of systemic risks from audit findings and actioning as appropriate in response. - > Explore the option to partner with a charity supporting survivors of modern slavery in the UK. - > During 2022 23 the US business will develop a procurement strategy to evaluate our supply chain partners and to emphasise the importance of adherence to the highest standards of ethical behaviour

-To monitor supply chain compliance with the Modern Slavery Act, we review data held in the pre-qualification system, Constructionline.
+To monitor supply chain compliance with the Modern Slavery Act, we review data held in the pre-gualification system, Constructionline.
 We check key supply chain partners with a turnover greater than £36m per annum.
 In Q4 2021, we had 99% compliance with one supply chain partner out of 117 not having a statement.
 We reviewed their website and found they did have a modern slavery statement, but had not reflected this in the pre-qualification system.